Concern grows over traffickers targeting Ukrainian refugees

 Security officials in Romania and Poland told The Associated Press that plain-clothed intelligence officers were on the lookout for criminal elements.
 In the Romanian border town of Siret, authorities said men offering free rides to women have been sent away.

 Human trafficking is a grave human rights violation and can involve a wide range of exploitative roles.
-From sexual exploitation, such as prostitution, to forced labour, from domestic slavery to organ removal, and forced criminality, it is often inflicted by traffickers through coercion and abuse of power.
+From sexual exploitation — such as prostitution — to forced labor, from domestic slavery to organ removal, and forced criminality, it is often inflicted by traffickers through coercion and abuse of power.

-A 2020 human trafficking report by the European Commission, the EU’s executive branch, estimates the annual global profit from the crime is 29.4 billion euros (USD 32 billion).

 At the train station in the Hungarian border town of Zahony, 25-year-old Dayrina Kneziva arrived from Kyiv with her childhood friend.
 Fleeing a war zone, Kneziva said, left them little time to consider other potential dangers.